chrisnmorrison/revista-gatsby-blog-magazine/README.md

 Revista is an MIT licensed open-source magazine/blog template, built using React and Gatsby.

-**FYI**: If you were a user of https://opened.one (no longer in use), be aware that we've moved all of our old articles to the Open Mastery blog (https://openmastery.one), which contains free and open-source text-based courses.
-If this doesn't sound familiar to you, don't worry about it 😊 Essentially, we converted our old site into this Gatsby template for all to use.

 At the moment, Revista is a very opinionated template.
 We originally made specific changes to suit our interests and needs, and now that we are open-sourcing our template, some of these opinionated choices remain.

 We've listed customization instruction in [How to Customize](#how-to-customize).
 Apart from changing basic metadata, further customization will require knowledge of React, Gatsby, and GraphQL.
 However, if you are happy with Revista as-is, it is (mostly) set up to begin publishing articles right away!